Inolimomab (LEUKOTAC®) development plan

 The monoclonal antibody has been analyzed for long-term Phase III survival data (published in Blood Advances in January 2019).

-Considering that patients are currently facing a therapeutic emergency, based on these data and with the full support of many clinicians specialized in this pathology who have already administered inolimomab (LEUKOTAC®), ELSALYS BIOTECH aims at obtaining a conditional marketing authorisation (AMMc) in Europe by 2021.
-The Company will also submit a Biologics Licence Application (BLA) in 2020 to the Food and Drugs Administration (FDA) in the United States by 2020.
+Considering that patients are currently facing a therapeutic emergency, based on these data and with the full support of many clinicians specialized in this pathology who have already administered inolimomab (LEUKOTAC®), ELSALYS BIOTECH aims at obtaining a marketing authorisation (AMM) in Europe by 2022.